seahow-uk/vmware-admin-scripts/esxi-on-kvm/README.md

 *   Deploy at least one NAT Gateway

+    *   Needed so the L0 and VMs inside it can get updates from DNF/YUM repos on the internet

 *   Create two Routing Tables, one for the public and one for the private subnets

     *   Set the Private routing table to use the NAT Gateway as the route for 0.0.0.0/0